-We believe that our existing cash resources, government funding commitments, and equity funding commitments discussed in Note 13 will be sufficient to continue our planned operations into the third quarter of 2019.
+We believe that our existing cash resources and government and other collaborative funding commitments will be sufficient to continue our planned operations into the second quarter of 2020.
 Due to our history of operating losses and our continuing need for capital to conduct our research and development activities, there is substantial doubt concerning our ability to operate as a going concern beyond that date.
 We are currently exploring sources of capital through additional government grants and corporate collaborations.
 We also intend to secure additional funds through sales of our equity securities or by other means.
 Management believes that we will be successful in securing the additional capital required to continue the Company's planned operations, but that our plans do not fully alleviate the substantial doubt about the Company's ability to operate as a going concern.
 Additional funding may not be available on favorable terms or at all.
 If we fail to obtain additional capital when needed, we will be required to delay, scale back, or eliminate some or all of our research and development programs as well as reduce our general and administrative expenses.